 Accounting facilitates decision-making

 Along with effective management, accounting enables decision-making.
 It conducts relevant cost analysis helping management explore all possibilities to make better and evidence-based decisions.
 Moreover, it aids in analyzing the cost-effectiveness of each operational choice to make effective operational decisions.
 It monitors and tracks performances, assisting management further in making real-time strategic decisions.
-Most importantly, accounting gives an understanding of the current financial state and tracks financial tendencies to make plans for the future of the business.

 It helps with taxation